Context Variables

 Experience User values can be used to …

-- Display a list of devices that have been associated with the user via their membership in certain Experience Groups
+- Display a Device List scoped to devices associated with the user via their membership in certain Experience Groups.

 Using Numbers